eshazen/blinky-avr-smt/Software/Firmware_v4/README.md

 On Ubuntu Linux, install the packages `avr-libc`, `gcc-avr` and `avrdude`.
 You also need gnu make (suggest to install `build-essential`).

+(It is certainly possible to build and download the code on other OS but I don't have documentation for that.
+Google is your friend!)

-Edit `Makefile` to set `DUDEPORT` appropriately for your programmer.
+On Linux:  edit `Makefile` to set `DUDEPORT` appropriately for your programmer.
 Two common options are:
 * `-c avrispv2 -P usb` for the official ISP V2 or clone
 * `-c usbtiny -P usb` for a "USB Tiny" or clone